tqtezos/stablecoin/docs/specification.md

 A permit's expiry is determined as follows:
   1. If a permit-level expiry has been set via the [`set_expiry`](#set_expiry) entrypoint, the permit will expire after these many seconds.
   1. Otherwise, if a user-level expiry has been set for this permit's issuer via the [`set_expiry`](#set_expiry) entrypoint, the permit will expire after these many seconds.
   1. Otherwise, the contract's default expiry will be used.
-This is set once, during contract origination, and can be queried via the [`get_default_expiry`](#get_default_expiry) entrypoint.
+This is set once, during contract origination, and can be queried via the [`GetDefaultExpiry`](#getdefaultexpiry) off-chain view.

 If a user attempts to use an expired permit, the call must fail with `EXPIRED_PERMIT`.